sourabhhidadugi/sourabhhidadugi/README.md

 - 👋 Hi, I’m @sourabhhidadugi
-- 👀 I’m interested in reading, travelling and watching movies
+- 👀 I’m interested in reading, traveling and watching movies
-- 🌱 I’m currently learning web development
+- 🌱 I’m a web developer
 - 💞️ I’m looking to collaborate on work related to sustainable development
 - 📫 How to reach me sourabh.hidadugi@outlook.com